[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 cluster log-forwarding create

-Since we want reliable delivery and the log volume is not that high, we decided that even with TCP the impact would be minimal, so we chose TCP/6514 this time.
+Wanting reliable delivery and considering that log volume is not that high, I judged that the impact would be minimal even with TCP, so I chose TCP/6514 this time.

-The security group attached to the VPC endpoint allows TCP/6514 traffic from the security group attached to the FSxN file system.
+In the security group attached to the VPC endpoint, we allow TCP/6514 traffic from the security group attached to the FSxN file system.

 2.セキュリティグループ.png

 syslog-logs.us-east-1.amazonaws.com is different from the regular CloudWatch Logs VPC endpoint service endpoint.
-Create this in the same subnet as the FSxN file system.
+We will create this in the same subnet as the FSxN file system.

 3.VPCエンドポイントの作成.png